zyedidia/perforator/README.md

   `-V`), which will display the additional info.
 * Many CPUs expose additional/non-standardized raw perf events.
 Perforator does not currently support those events.
-* Perforator only sort of supports multithreaded programs.
+* Perforator has only limited support for multithreaded programs.
 It supports profiling programs with multiple threads as long as it is the case that each profiled region is only run by one thread (ever).
-This means you should call `runtime.LockOSThread` in your benchmark if you are using Go.
+In addition, the beginning and end of a region must be run by the same thread.
+This means if you are benchmarking Go you should call `runtime.LockOSThread` in your benchmark to prevent a goroutine migration while profiling.
 * A region is either active or inactive, it cannot be active multiple times at once.
 This means for recursive functions only the first invocation of the function is tracked.